Cruiserweight (professional wrestling): WCW

-In the spring of 1996, WCW introduced its "Cruiserweight division", a segmented portion of the roster featuring smaller, faster and more agile wrestlers that contrasted starkly, both visually and stylistically, with their heavyweight counterparts.
-Although weight categories were not a new concept in wrestling or even WCW, the WCW Cruiserweight Division was quickly able to form a unique and popular identity by integrating and mixing wrestlers from all around the world and from vastly different wrestling styles, particularly Mexican Luchadores such as Rey Misterio Jr., Psychosis, and Juventud Guerrera, but also Japanese "Super Juniors" such as Último Dragón.
-North American wrestlers, such as Chris Jericho, Eddie Guerrero, Dean Malenko and Chris Benoit, who had travelled abroad to Mexico and Japan earlier in their careers and learnt the local styles were also able to thrive in the division.
+In the spring of 1996, World Championship Wrestling (WCW) introduced its "Cruiserweight division", a segmented portion of the roster featuring smaller, faster and more agile wrestlers that contrasted starkly, both visually and stylistically, with their Heavyweight counterparts.
+Although weight categories were not a new concept in wrestling or even WCW, the WCW Cruiserweight division was quickly able to form a unique and popular identity by integrating and mixing wrestlers from all around the world and from vastly different wrestling styles, particularly masked Mexican luchadores such as Rey Mysterio, Psychosis, and Juventud Guerrera, but also Japanese "Super Juniors" such as Shinjiro Otani and Último Dragón.
+American and Canadian wrestlers, such as Chris Jericho, Eddie Guerrero, Dean Malenko and Chris Benoit, who had traveled abroad to Mexico and Japan earlier in their careers and learnt the local styles were also able to thrive in the division.
 The division as a whole became a showcase of a fast-paced, aerial and athletic style of wrestling which became highly influential in both the short and long term in the industry.
 Eric Bischoff has credited with the division as becoming a defining feature of Monday Nitro that was as fundamental to the late 1990s popularity of WCW as the New World Order faction:

 I think the cruiserweight division and the talent represented therein probably had as much to do with the success of Nitro as the nWo storyline and Hulk Hogan, Scott Hall, and Kevin Nash.
 I don’t think people recognize it.
 The talent in that division not only helped Nitro consistently defeat WWE...that talent forced WWE, as much as the nWo, to change the way they were presenting the product.